The Paddington Mystery

-The Paddington Mystery is a 1925 detective novel by John Rhode, the pen name of the British writer Cecil Street.
+The Paddington Mystery is a 1925 detective novel by John Rhode, a pen name of the British writer Cecil Street.
 It marked the first appearance of Lancelot Priestley, who featured in a long-running series of novels during the Golden Age of Detective Fiction.
 A scientific genius, Priestley is an armchair detective who can solve a mystery without actually visiting the scene of the crime.

 Synopsis

 After returning one night from a nightclub, Harold Merefield finds a man's dead body lying in his bed.
 He turns to Doctor Priestley, the father of his former fiancée April.